SeaGL/seagl.github.io/_posts/2016-08-03-Community-Builder-Minute.md

 Take a Minute to Nominate Someone Amazing!

-The secons Cascadia Communty Builder Award will be givein this fall to a local person who has made an outstanding contribution to the free software movement.
+The second Cascadia Communty Builder Award will be given this fall to a local person who has made an outstanding contribution to the free software movement.
 We are looking for someone who contributes -- either at work, as a volunteer or both -- to the adoption or creation of free and open source software.
 We are especially interested in hearing about work that brings FOSS to new communities and/or under-represented groups.

 To nominate someone, send us an email {{ site.custom.a.email.award }} with the nominee’s name in the subject line.
 Great nominations will include some links to the person's work and/or two or three sentences about why you find them inspiring.
 Thanks in advance for helping us honor a local community builder!